DFHack/df-structures/how-to-update.rst

 +; repeat until few candidates left; then done, select the renderer heap object and backtrack to enabler.renderer.

-Alternatively, look before ui for clocks changing every frame.
+Alternatively, look before plotinfo for clocks changing every frame.

 8. map_renderer
 ---------------
 Put a 'v' cursor exactly above a unit; backtrack from the unit object.

-Alternatively, look before ui_advmode for the unit pointer list.
+Alternatively, look before adventure for the unit pointer list.

 9. texture
 ----------
 Load the game with [GRAPHICS:YES] in init.txt, and example set.
 Then search for string "example/dwarves.bmp" and backtrack.

-Alternatively, look between ui_build_selector and init.
+Alternatively, look between buildreq and init.

 STAGE 5.
 Secondary windows compound globals